idia640/course-materials/guidelines-critical-review.md

 ## Presentation

-Guidelines appear in the [critical-review.md](https://github.com/idia640/student_repository/blob/master/critical-review.md) template in your repository.
+Guidelines appear in the critical-review template in your repo.
 But you can also see them [here](https://github.com/idia640/course-materials/blob/master/presentation-critical-review.md).